justin16061108/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    These two methods are very similar.
+The forEach method can be used to change the original array, where as the map method can return a new array of the same size.
+And the original array stays the same.

 2. What is the difference between a function and a method?

+    A method is a code that is called an object that has name.
+Functions is a groupd of code that is associated with a given name.
+All functions are methods.

 3. What is closure?

+    It's a nested function that has variables related to the outer functions.

 4. Describe the four rules of the 'this' keyword.

+    - Window/Global Object Binding: In this global context, the value of "this" will be binded to console object.
+    - Implicit Binding: In this context, this is binded by the object preceding the dot.
+It refers to the object on the right side of this.
+    - New Binding: this in the context refers to the ojbject that is made in the contructor function.
+This refers to the object that is specified by the this Pointer.
+    - Explicit binding: It is very similar to New Binding, but the object are changed to .call and .apply.
+The objects are binded to the new ones.

 5. Why do we need super() in an extended class?

+    The function allows the new sub-class to call back the attributes that the sub-class estens.

 ## Project Set up